freon4dsl/Freon4dsl/packages/webapp/src/left-to-do.md

 ## Issues that remain to be done in this webapp

 1. Names of the concepts that can be searched for should be entered in some config by the lang engineer.
-2. The error list and search results should not have a number, or perhaps they should have some ID.
 3. Search for structure should be augmented with a view to enter the structure.
 5. Styling should be improved.
 8. Progress indicator for importing unit. => should be tested